 • Social plugin hits

 Pageview hits are automatically generated, whereas all the rest from the list should be manually implemented with a tracking code.
-For those, who haven’t added any other hits to track, the classic definition of a single-page session remains intact: Google will count a bounce each time a visitor lands on a page and then exits without interacting with it.
-Say, you have a weather forecast site.
-If one lands on your page about the weather forecast in Detroit and then leaves, it will be counted as a bounce.
-Is that fair?
-The visitor may show up every day to get the weather on that page and it will seem like he kept bouncing away (because technically he did).
+For those who haven’t added any other hits to track, the classic definition of a single-page session remains intact: Google will count a bounce each time a visitor lands on a page and then exits without interacting with it.

 Think thoroughly on what should be considered as a bounce for your site and take care to measure engagement data to purge your Google Analytics from the ‘false’ bounces.

 Let’s assume your developers have already implemented all the necessary engagement hits tracking, so it’s high time to evaluate your bounce rate, right?
-Actually, no…and here’s why.
+Actually, no… and here’s why.

 Set your own threshold for bounce rate